imperialite/imperialite/README.md

 ## Doctoral Researcher in Responsible AI and Natural Language Processing 🧑‍💻

 Kumusta!
 I'm Joseph.
 I'm a Doctoral Researcher at the UKRI Center for Doctoral Training in Accountable, Responsible, and Transparent AI (also called ART-AI) at the University of Bath.
-I conduct research in NLP specifically in the areas of text complexity, language generation, and low-resource corpus building and evaluation.
+I conduct research in technical AI alignment, standardization and control, and low-resource corpus building and evaluation.
 Before moving to the British countryside of Bath 🇬🇧, I previously resided in Manila, Philippines 🇵🇭 where I finished my MS in Computer Science at De La Salle University and my BS at Bicol University.

 ## Contact
 Please visit my [website](https://www.josephimperial.com/) for more information on my research engagements, projects, and other stuff. <br>